Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Tensor networks for mathematical analysis

 \subsection{Representation of operators}

 The encoding of functions in the quantum register induces a similar representation for operators acting on those functions.
-The most common linear operators include multiplication by some other function and differentiation.
-The multiplication by a continuous function $V(\mathbf{x})$ is a diagonal operator in the position basis
+The multiplication by a function $V(\mathbf{x})$ is a diagonal operator in the grid basis